-(12) If either of the Tri-Superfecta contests are cancelled prior to the first Tri-Superfecta contest, or the first Tri-Superfecta contest is declared "no contest", the entire Tri-Superfecta pool shall be refunded on Tri-Superfecta wagers for that contest and the second-half shall be cancelled.
+(11) If either of the Tri-Superfecta contests are cancelled prior to the first Tri-Superfecta contest, or the first Tri-Superfecta contest is declared "no contest," the entire Tri-Superfecta pool shall be refunded on Tri-Superfecta wagers for that contest and the secondhalf shall be cancelled.

-(13) If the second-half Tri-Superfecta contest is cancelled or declared "no contest", all exchange tickets and outstanding first-half winning Tri-Superfecta tickets shall be entitled to the net Tri-Superfecta pool for that contest as a single price pool, but not the Tri-Superfecta carryover.
-If there are no such tickets, the net Tri-Superfecta pool shall be distributed as described in section (3) of this rule.
+(12) If the second-half Tri-Superfecta contest is cancelled or declared "no contest," all exchange tickets and outstanding first half winning Tri-Superfecta tickets shall be entitled to the net Tri-Superfecta pool for that contest as a single price pool, but not the Tri-Superfecta carryover.
+If no there are no such tickets, the net Tri-Superfecta pool shall be distributed as described in subsection (3) of the Tri-Superfecta rules.

-(14) The Tri-Superfecta carryover may be capped at a designated level approved by the Commission so that if, at the close of any performance, the amount in the Tri-Superfecta carryover equals or exceeds the designated cap, the Tri-Superfecta carryover will be frozen until it is won or distributed under other provisions of this rule.
-After the second-half Tri-Superfecta carryover is frozen, 100 percent of the net Tri-Superfecta pool for each individual contest shall be distributed to winners of the first-half of the Tri-Superfecta pool.
+(13) The Tri-Superfecta carryover may be capped at a designated level approved by the commission so that if, at the close of any performance, the amount in the Tri-Superfecta carryover equals or exceeds the designated cap, the Tri-Superfecta carryover will be frozen until it is won or distributed under other provisions of this rule.
+After the second-half Tri-Superfecta carryover is frozen, 100 percent of the net Tri-Superfecta pool for each individual contest shall be distributed to winners of the first half of the Tri-Superfecta pool.

-(15) A written request for permission to distribute the Tri-Superfecta carryover on a specific performance may be submitted to the Commission.
+(14) A written request for permission to distribute the Tri-Superfecta carryover on a specific performance may be submitted to the commission.
 The request must contain justification for the distribution, an explanation of the benefit to be derived, and the intended date and performance for the distribution.

-(16) Should the Tri-Superfecta carryover be designated for distribution on a specified date and performance, the following precedence will be followed in determining winning tickets for the second-half of the Tri-Superfecta after completion of the first-half of the Tri-Superfecta:
+(15) Should the Tri-Superfecta carryover be designated for distribution on a specified date and performance, the following precedence will be followed in determining winning tickets for the second-half of the Tri-Superfecta after completion of the first half of the Tri-Superfecta: